 Late summer is the time when these diseases become more prevalent, and with West Nile Virus found in Louisville mosquitoes, we must be proactive.
 It is HOT, AND HUMID and mosquitoes love it.
 They are out in full force here right now.
 There have been no human cases of West Nile yet, but there were 3 in Louisville last year so it may be only a matter of time.
 Asian Tiger Mosquitoes are not strong flyers, so they tend to stay in one area to breed over and over in their life cycle.
 Don’t let that place be your back yard.
 Preventing bites is by far the best way to prevent mosquito-borne illness.

 Follow the 5 Ts of Mosquito Control to avoid growth of the mosquito population in your yard.
 Call us at Mosquito Squad of Louisville and let our 100% satisfaction guaranteed service do the rest of the work for you.
-Our barrier spray is one of the most effective ways to control mosquitoes and is our most popular service because it works!
+Our barrier treatment is one of the most effective ways to control mosquitoes and is our most popular service because it works!
 You will see an immediate 85-90% elimination of the mosquitoes in your outdoor living space, as well as continued control with its time released formula.
 Let us be a part of keeping your family protected from disease and making your outdoor space a fun and pest free place to enjoy!